Updated by Tina Sieber on 28 February, 2017.

-Is your life a hotch-potch of missed deadlines, forgotten shopping and reneged commitments?
+Is your life a hotch-potch of missed deadlines, forgotten shopping, and reneged commitments?
 Sounds like you need to get organized.
 Where better to start than with hard numbers and figures?

 If you’re anything like me, your finances are scattered around a smattering of savings and checking accounts, with the odd credit card thrown in.
 Perhaps you’ve even got a mortgage.
 This makes it incredibly challenging to keep on track of your income and expenses.

 Visualizing what you have to do as a list is a valuable tool in increasing your productivity.
 There’s no shortage of tools on the market that help you do this.
-Personally speaking, I’m quite partial to Wunderlist.
-But if you want a simpler solution, check out this to-do list spreadsheet.
-It allows you to schedule tasks, set a priority, and get things done on time.
+Personally speaking, I’m quite partial to Wunderlist (use this Wunderlist tip).

 Got any long-term health problems?
 If you’re on a number of medications, you may find it challenging to organize what you take, the amounts taken, and when you take them.

 Are you planning a vacation soon?
 It’s easy to fall into the quagmire of expense that comes with traveling.
-There are flights, hotels and food to pay for, and everything in between.
+There are flights, hotels, and food to pay for, and everything in between.
 If you’re not careful, it’s really easy to find yourself paying more than you’ve intended to.

 You don’t need a paper checkbook to take advantage of a checkbook register.
 In its simplest form, it allows you to track each and every incoming and outgoing payment, and then add (or subtract) that from a running total.
 This allows you to keep current on your checking account, and to avoid falling into the mire of debt.
 You can use paper for this, but why not try Excel?

 If you’re planning a DIY project, or have a massive school assignment to get done, you might want to consider doing a bit of project management.

 Got a busy year ahead?
 The Yearly Planner Calendar spreadsheet allows you to visualize your schedule for months to come, whilst sticking to a single page.
 And there’s even room for notes.